Wednesday, June 30, 2010

 a.
 The villagers in the village half way down the track have set up a marquee across the road to hold a wedding party.

 b.
-Only a Yolk refused to drive the Egg-up such a long way down a dirt road and dumped the signs, paper etc off at the first convenient bit of flat land after turning off the OYR.
+Only a Yolk refused to drive the Egg-up such a long way down a dirt road and dumped the signs, paper etc off at the first convenient bit of flat land after turning off the OYR.c.
+The hare got cold feet about his run and panicked, deciding to set a completely unrecce'd run from a different runsite instead of the flat, boring one he had planned from the old one.

 d.
 There is no change in the run site.
 It's just moved location owing to a macro-tectonic-shift.